HCALPFG/HcalPedestalTuning/HcalPedestalTable/README.md

 # HcalPedestalTuning/HcalPedestalTable

 `HCALPedestalTableMaker.C` is the code that makes pedestal table off PFGntuple.
-The table is saved at the same directory as nTuple.
+The table is saved at the same directory as the nTuple.
 The usage is
 ```
 $ root -b -q HCALPedestalTableMaker.C++
 ```